Being burnt out sucks.

 When you're burnt out, the first thing to go out the window is the feeling of agency and creativity.
 Then years can go by before you've actually had authentic joyful play and creativity time to yourself.

-If discipline to get out of the "after work doomscrolling spiral" isn't getting results, you need restoration and playfulness.
+If getting out of the "after work doomscrolling spiral" isn't working, you most likely need restoration and playfulness.

-This isn’t another motivational workshop.
-It’s a guided recovery series to get your life back off your phone and back into whimsy and creativity through play.
+This is a guided recovery series to get your life back off your phone and back into whimsy and creativity through play.

 What You’ll Actually Do